The Schatzkammer (Imperial Treasury) houses the crown jewels. Literally crowns and jewels. And much more. But what are the bits to look out for?

 - An 1818/19 rose bush made of gold

-- A silver and gold egg cup that once belonged to France’s Louis XVI
+- A silver gilded egg cup that once belonged to King Louis XVI of France

-A particular treasure from later Habsburg times is the throne cot presented to the second wife of Napoleon (Marie Louise – daughter of the Emperor of Austria) for her son.
+A particular treasure from later Habsburg times is the throne cot presented to the second wife of Napoleon (Marie Louise, the daughter of the first Emperor of Austria) for her son.

-The Holy Roman Emperor was also a Habsburg for almost the entire period from 1452 to its 1806 dissolution.
+The Holy Roman Emperor was also a Habsburg for almost the entire period from 1452 to the position’s 1806 dissolution.

 Among the treasures from that particular European institution: